Also in Community Involvement Sub menu

 - Establishing compost demonstration sites where people can visit and learn about home composting, the different types of bins and composting techniques available, and where people can get involved with community composting

 - Contributing materials for publication via a range of media including print, social media, video and radio.
-For examples see here
+For examples see an article on a volunteers waste free wedding

 - Developing projects to demonstrate environmental good practice and show community leadership